givemepower8/Phaser3Practices/docs/COC.md

 ### Funneling

 Many troops have no preferred target so the actions are controlled by AI.
-Once a troop is dispatched, you cannot control where it goes explicitly but you can control the path by sending other troops to create the path.
-Otherwise, the troop will pick attacking target on their own according to their position, usually the closet building or enemy troops engaged, so they will get distracted easily.
+Once a troop is dispatched, they select and attack the closest building and won't change target.
+Once that building is destroyed, they will repeat the building selection and attacking while they are alive.
+You cannot control where it goes explicitly but you can control the path by sending other troops to coordinate which clean up the distracting buildings to create the path to the target like the eagle artillery and town halls.
+Otherwise, the troop will select closest building on their own according to their position, usually the closest building or enemy troops engaged, so they will get distracted easily.

-For example, without funneling, when heros and pekkas are the close to core, they will go outside of the compartment if emptied to break walls to destroy the closest non-defensing building while still under the attack of defensing building from nearby compartments.
+For example, without proper funneling, when bowlers and pekkas are the close to eagle artillery and town hall, they will get distracted if other trash building in a moat is not cleared up.
+Then they will get destroyed by the x-bows and inferno or eagle artillery around.

+Funneling is to leave the building which leads to the target by clearing the distracting building.
+Timing is very important.

-Funneling is to create the path so to guild the troop to go to the expected location by breaking walls and eliminating those distractions at the right timing.
-For example, wall breaker creates a funnel after breaking the first layer of the base.
+The path to the target needs to be planned ahead of time.
+Wall wrecker, wall breaker and jump spell can create the path to the targeted building.
+For example, wall breaker creates a path after breaking the first layer of the base.
 Bowlers, air troops can create funnels as they can destroy buildings massively.

-Sometimes, heros will launch suicide attack to destroy defensing structures to create the funnels for attacking troops.
+In a nutshell, funneling depends on the attacking strategy.

 Creating the funnel depends on the attacking strategy.
 For example,

-- clear the outside buildings
+- clear the outside buildings so to keep bowlers, pekkas inside the base
 - clear one corner with the eagle artillery
 - use wall breaker, stone slammer or jump spell so the troops can get close to the core
+- Sometimes, heros will launch suicide attack to destroy defensing structures to create the funnels for attacking troops.

-Baby dragons and wizards are often used to clear the outside buildings.
-Wizards is a bit expensive as 6 wizards takes up 24 housing capacity but one baby dragon only takes 10 housing capacity which usually can take a few building without air defence.
+Baby dragons and wizards are often used to clear the outside trash buildings.
+Wizards is a bit expensive as 6 wizards takes up 24 housing capacity but one baby dragon only takes 10 housing capacity which usually can take a few building without air defence around.

 Heros with queen charge can clear two outsides of base or with wall breaker they can clear one corner of the base to create the L shape so the attacking troops will be more effective to destroy the buildings.